polyglotyeoja/knowledge-assistant-poc-ui/README.md

 # knowledge-assistant-poc-ui
-A microfront end in VueJS for knowledge assitant POC
+A microfront end in VueJS for knowledge assistant POC